-Contrary to its name, Andalouse Sauce has nothing to do with Spain or Andalusia.
+Contrary to its name, Andalouse Sauce has nothing to do with the cuisine of Spain or Andalusia.
 It is a Belgian specialty, served as a dip with Flemish frites.
 This condiment is indeed wonderful with fries, as well as many other dishes.
 The recipe takes advantage of miraculously fast, fluffy, fuss-free, foolproof Minute Mayo.
-(Link: How to make the best homemade mayonnaise and aioli.)
+(How to make the best homemade mayonnaise and aioli: Presto!
+Mayo in a Minute.)

 1 recipe Minute Mayo